 Any student who withdraws or fails to return to the University while disciplinary action is pending or fails to appear for a scheduled hearing will be ineligible for readmission, registration, receipt of a transcript, or diploma until the outstanding matter is resolved.
-The University reserves the right to formally restrict individual(s) from the campus grounds while such disciplinary action is pending.
-Any further readmission would require an appeal in writing to the VPSA (designee) and approval by the VPSA (designee).
+The University reserves the right to formally restrict individual(s) from campus grounds while such disciplinary action is pending.
+Any further readmission/re-entry to the University would require an appeal in writing to the Vice President for Student Affairs (designee) and approval by the Vice President for Student Affairs (designee).